broken1arrow/NashornPlusAPI/README.md

 The offical NashornPlus from kangarko will not work with this api.

 ```
-// this method is used to get the engine
+// this method is used to use the engine
 /*
                 final ScriptEngineManager engineManager = getEngineManager();
 		final javax.script.ScriptEngine engine = engineManager.getEngineByName("Nashorn");